acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/addon-development/troubleshooting.md

 ---------------------------------------

-SDK users and project team members discuss problems and proposals on the [project mailing list] [].
+SDK users and project team members discuss problems and proposals on the [project mailing list][jetpack-list].
 Someone else may have had the same problem you do, so try searching the list.
 You're welcome to post a question, too.

 You can also chat with other SDK users in [#jetpack][#jetpack] on [Mozilla's IRC network][IRC].